 This is key when deciding what content to repurpose for Twitter and exactly how to go about it.

-So think less…”check out my latest podcast episode/blog post/video…” and more “What do you think about…?”.
+So think less…”Check out my latest podcast episode/blog post/video…” and more, “What do you think about…?”.

 You’re still drawing on the topic of your content, and hoping to get people to consume it, but on Twitter, you are getting conversations going as opposed to just broadcasting.

-Interestingly, when I spoke about video content on Twitter with Dan, his top tip was to use the Twitter Media Studio to optimize your video.
-You can use this feature to make your content richer by adding a thumbnail, call to action button, title and description.
+Dan explains you can use this feature to make your content richer by adding a thumbnail, call to action button, title and description.

 You can then tweet out your optimized video from within the Twitter Media Studio.
-It will be formatted nicely and look incredibly professional when you put it out there.
+It will be formatted nicely and look professional when you put it out there.

-Twitter Chats are a great way to network and engage with your audience, as long as you can keep up!
+Twitter chats are a great way to network and engage with your audience, as long as you can keep up!
 They are usually very fast-moving, and you need to go in with a clear focus on exactly what you want to say and share.